 In support your specific career goals, choose courses outside of the interior design arena from Marylhurst’s diverse undergraduate programs.

-To make this interior design program more accessible for working professionals, we now offer multiple interior design classes in the EVENINGS and on the WEEKENDS.
+To make this interior design program more accessible for working professionals, we now offer multiple interior design classes in the AFTERNOONS and EVENINGS.
 Enjoy the flexibility to continue working, while you complete the Interior Design (B.F.A.) program.

 Transfer in Your Previous College Credit